gchq/stroom-docs/HOWTOs/Install/InstallApplicationHowTo.md

 ```

 ## Test Database connectivity
-We need to test access to the Stroom database server - `stroomdb0.strmdev00.org`.
+We need to test access to the Stroom databases on `stroomdb0.strmdev00.org`.
 We do this using the client `mysql` utility.
 We note that we
-must enter the _stroomuser_ user's password set up in the creation of the database earlier (`Stroompassword1@`).
+must enter the _stroomuser_ user's password set up in the creation of the database earlier (`Stroompassword1@`) when connecting to
+the `stroom` database and we must enter the _stroomstats_ user's password (`Stroompassword2@`) when connecting to the `statistics` database.

-Our test connects to the database and sets the default database to be the `stroom` database.
+We first test we can connect to the `stroom` database and then set the default database to be `stroom`.
 ```
-[root@stroomp00 tmp]# mysql --user=stroomuser --host=stroomdb0.strmdev00.org -p
+[burn@stroomp00 ~]$ mysql --user=stroomuser --host=stroomdb0.strmdev00.org --port=3307 --password
 Enter password: <__ Stroompassword1@ __>
 Welcome to the MariaDB monitor.
 Commands end with ; or \g.
 Your MariaDB connection id is 2